Every cell in the body needs water to function correctly. However, drinking too much can lead to water intoxication and serious health consequences.

 Water intoxication most commonly affects people participating in sporting events or endurance training, or people who have various mental health conditions.

 Water intoxication is particularly common among endurance athletes.
 It can happen if a person drinks a lot of water without correctly accounting for electrolyte losses.

 For this reason, hyponatremia often occurs during major sporting events.

 As the authors of one study report, out of 488 participants in the 2002 Boston Marathon, 13% had hyponatremia symptoms, and 0.06% had critical hyponatremia, with sodium levels of less than 120 mmol/l.

 Instances of water intoxication at these events have resulted in death.
-One case involved a runner who had collapsed after a marathon.

 Because he was improperly rehydrated, his sodium levels fell below 130 mmol/l.
 The runner then developed water on the brain, known as hydrocephalus, and a hernia in his brain stem, which caused his death.

 The symptoms of hyponatremia can be misinterpreted as those of dehydration.
 According to